fleetdm/fleet/docs/01-Using-Fleet/04-Adding-hosts.md

   >**Note:** Windows signing is not yet supported within `fleetctl` (working on that this week), but the resulting MSI could be signed after building.

-The `fleetctl package` command provides suppport for signing and notarizing macOS osquery packages via the `--sign-identity` and `--notarize` flags.
+The `fleetctl package` command provides suppport for signing and notarizing macOS osquery installers via the `--sign-identity` and `--notarize` flags.
 Check out the example below: